bkleinen/bkleinen.github.io/classes/ws2016/info1/labs/exercise-02.md

 Download the [exercise source code from GitHub][1] (you can download the whole [exercise02 repository as a zip here][2]).

-{% comment %}
- and

-1. What do circles, triangles, and squares have in common?
-Do they have any differences?
-{% endcomment %}

 2. Open up the **Figures project**.
 Create a circle, a triangle, and two squares.
 Oops, where is the second square?
 How can you make both visible on the screen?

 3. Make all four figures have the same color.
 What did you have to do?
 Did you make any mistakes doing this?

 4. Inspect your objects.
 What do they have in common, where do circles, triangles and squares differ?
 How do the two squares differ?

-{% comment %}
-4. Now make an interesting picture using these three shapes!
-Use at least 5 objects.
-Record what you had to do to get this scene set up.
-Take a screenshot for your report.

-{% endcomment %}

 5. What is wrong with the following constructor?